 On the other hand, the non-AP MLD has an exception that “de-facto” allows it to turn any enabled link into a “disabled link” from the AP behavior aspect (i.e. it simply prohibits the AP from any frame exchange on that link), by a simple notification manner: utilizing the Power Save mechanism on each of the affiliated non-AP STA.
 In this way, the non-AP STA does not need any approval of the associated AP to get into Power Save mode and effectively to “disable” the link on which its peer AP is operating on.

-The AP MLD also needs a similar notification-based mechanism (as clearly specified in CID5154) that will allow it to temporarily prohibit the non-AP MLD (and the AP MLD) from any frame exchange on that link for any reason it has (Reducing AP Power consumption, especially when the AP MLD handles multiple TX/RX chains on different bands).
+The AP MLD also needs a similar notification-based mechanism (as clearly specified in CID5154) that will allow it to temporarily prohibit the non-AP MLD (and the AP MLD) from any frame exchange within the BSS on that link for any reason it has (Reducing AP Power consumption, especially when the AP MLD handles multiple TX/RX chains on different bands).

-This proposal covers the above issues (from the AP MLD perspective) and includes a mechanism to notify the disablement of a link by the AP using Beacon and Probe Response frames.
+This proposal covers the above issues (from the AP MLD perspective) and includes a mechanism to notify the disablement of a link operation within the BSS (i.e. BSS link disablement) by the AP using Beacon and Probe Response frames.

 It should be noted that Disablement of the link is a different operation than Deleting a link (which is discussed in the 11-21/534r7): When the link is disabled by the AP MLD, all the non-AP MLDs operating on that link are kept associated with all the link parameters, so once the link is enabled the frame exchange can be immediately initiated on this link, where in case the link is deleted/removed all the related link parameters are erased and this link can’t be used anymore from this point onwards.